myesain/strict-object/README.md

 $orderProcessor->processCreditCardPayment($creditCard);
 ```
-Here, the `$addressRepository` wouldn't be able to access the (arguably) more sensitive payment card information and the `$orderProcessor` won't be able to inadvertently affect the shiping address information, but we maintain a simple API into both of them.
+Here, the `$addressRepository` wouldn't be able to access the (arguably) more sensitive payment card information and the `$orderProcessor` won't be able to inadvertently affect the shipping address information, but we maintain a simple API into both of them.

 ### Extending `Myesain\Strict\StrictObject`